 Lana's career as a Registered Nurse with a B.S. in Nursing from the University of New York - Albany focused on Emergency Care and Nursing Education and Management.
 Her extensive healthcare background and an M. A. in Public Administration from the Monterey Institute of International Studies led to a wide range of overseas assignments in the humanitarian assistance profession with the American Refugee Committee, the International Medical Corps and Doctors Without Borders.
 Lana has served on the Board of Directors of several non- profits with overseas projects and is now the Chair of the Elizabeth's Library Board.

-Kathleen Ageton is a librarian specializing in children's services.
-She has worked in public libraries for nearly 30 years and has built a reputation for lively and engaging storytimes with toddlers and preschoolers.
-These storytimes help children build pre-reading skills, develop social skills, and learn that reading is fun.
-For older children, she seeks to connect them with books that are "just right" for each individual.
-She strategizes and promotes outreach, collection development and special programs.
-She has worked with people of all ages and backgrounds and is excited to extend her reach all the way to the other side of the globe.
-She believes that libraries change lives, but even more so, that the love of Christ changes lives.
+Kathleen is a youth services librarian and has worked in public libraries for close to 30 years.
+She holds a B.A. in English, a Professional Diploma in Elementary Education, and an MLIS in Library Science, all from the University of Hawaii.
+She has built a reputation for lively storytimes with toddlers and preschoolers.
+These storytimes are important tools for developing literacy and social skills.
+For older children, she strives to connect them with books that are “just right” for each person.
+She passionately believes in the power of literacy and that libraries change lives, but even more so, that the love and power of Christ changes lives.

 Co founder of ELI, and husband to Lana Lynn.
 Larry has faithfully served the Lord in children’s and young adult ministries with a passion for the Word of God.
 He holds degrees in psychology, nursing, and electronics; serving as a senior service representative throughout the U.S., Canada, and Mexico for the past 35 years.
 Larry has visited all of the ELI libraries in Africa, offering much expertise and encouragement.

 Sandy Kathey is married to her favorite person Scott, and is the mother of three.
-She has served and walked with the Lord in a variety of ministry positions for the past twenty-six years, including small group Bible study facilitator, youth camp counselor, and children's ministry teacher.
-She is passionate about missions, and two of her children have been overseas.
-Sandy currently serves on the Mission Board of her church.
+She has served the Lord in a variety of ministry positions, including small group Bible study facilitator, youth counselor, children's ministry teacher, and on the Missions Board at church.

-During the years of homeschooling her children, she began a parent support group to assist several families with curriculum, social activities and navigating requirements.
-She says that it was very important to her that her children learn to read well, and their regular trips to the library established that desire for learning.
-Even now as adults, her children credit their childhood library visits with their continued love of reading.
-Sandy recognizes the importance that reading and education have in providing opportunities that change lives.
-As an ELI volunteer, Sandy has been working to organize and inventory the amazing book donations that ELI receives, and has also taken on several administrative responsibilities.
-She is excited to serve on the ELI Board of Directors with a special interest in the development of ELI's resource collection and distribution policies to meet the needs of our expanding library programs.
-Sandy also has a background with animal care, and has provided valuable guidance for our goat milk project in Zambia.
+During the years of homeschooling her children, she began a parent support group to assist several families with curriculum, social activities and navigating school requirements.
+Sandy shared that it was very important to her that her children learn to read well.
+Regular trips to the library established their desire for learning; even now as adults, her children credit their childhood library visits with their continued love of reading.
+Sandy recognizes the importance of literacy and education; they are the building blocks that provide opportunities that can change lives.
+As an ELI volunteer, Sandy has been working to organize and inventory the amazing book donations that ELI receives.
+Now as a Board Director, Sandy has also assumed several administrative responsibilities.
+Sandy is excited to serve on the ELI Board of Directors with a special interest in the development of ELI's resource collection and distribution policies to meet the needs of our expanding library programs.

 THE INSPIRATION: Elizabeth's Story